 Part D Prescription Drug Event (PDE) Data Overview

-Prescription drugs are a significant part of the delivery of health care services to dual eligibles.
-This use case provides an overview of Medicare Part D Prescription Drug Event (PDE) data and helps SMAs understand how they can use the data, integrated with other sources, to conduct basic analytics to understand dual eligibles' drug utilization.
+Prescription drugs are a significant part of the delivery of health care services to dual eligible beneficiaries.
+This use case provides an overview of Medicare Part D Prescription Drug Event (PDE) data and helps SMAs understand how they can use the data, integrated with other sources, to conduct basic analytics to understand dual eligible beneficiaries' drug utilization.

 Part D Prescription Drug Event (PDE) Data and Use

-This use case provides examples of analytics SMAs can conduct using PDE data, when integrated with other sources, to understand dual eligibles’ Part D enrollment by plan type, drug utilization, and costs.
+This use case provides examples of analytics SMAs can conduct using PDE data, when integrated with other sources, to understand dual eligible beneficiaries Part D enrollment by plan type, drug utilization, and costs.

-Identification of Elderly Dual Eligibles Using High-Risk Medications
+Identification of Elderly Dual Eligible Beneficiaries Using High-Risk Medications